tongong/tacker/README.md

 that required paths which are not relative are resolved from the cwd.
 For security reasons only files in the cwd can be bundled.
 This can be changed with the `-p` option.
 Input and output file name stay relative to the cwd.

+`tacker` does not aim to be 100% spec-compliant.
+The goal is to work in all common scenarios without laying to much emphasis on obscure edge cases.
+It is a tacker after all - not an industrial robot.
+Though unlike a real-world tacker your security should not be at hazard.
+In the case of javascript malicious source files can obviously take over your bundle but they should never take over your system.